Table of Contents

 eu region by searching for “Redis europe”.

 Apps are deployed to the region specified on creation.
-Deploy your app with git, as usual:
+Deploy your app as usual.

 Adding custom domains to apps running outside the

-us region is the same as addin domains to apps in the
+us region is the same as adding domains to apps in the

 us region.
 Add the following CNAME record in your DNS provider’s control panel (substituting